 - My Species Doth Protest Too Much: Kaz shows the Knights that minotaurs are not Always Chaotic Evil, though even good virtuous ones like Kaz are still very aggressive at first.
 According to Kaz, the minotaurs have a warlike culture but are slaves in everything but name to the ogres who are holding their homelands on Ansalon's eastern coast hostage.

-- Near Villain Victory:
+- Near-Villain Victory:

-- By the time Legend starts, most of the world has fallen to Takhisis' armies and the regions that haven't have been devastated by the omnipresent cult of Morgion's plagues.
+- By the time Legend starts, most of the world has fallen to Takhisis' armies and most of the regions that haven't have been devastated by the omnipresent cult of Morgion's plagues.
 Hylo and northern Ergoth fall during the course of the novel and Solamnia is on its last legs, having already lost major territories such as Eldor, Huma's birthplace, nearly a generation ago.
 Even most of Ansalon's forests have been burned by Takhisis' scorched-earth tactics.
 If Huma hadn't found the Dragonlance, the war wouldn't have lasted longer, it would have been over.

-- When Astinus writes in the prologue that he was worried that the Third Dragon War would be the event that ended Krynn's history for good, you know you're dealing with a Near Villain Victory.
+- When Astinus writes in the prologue that he was worried that the Third Dragon War would be the event that ended Krynn's history for good, you know you're dealing with a Near-Villain Victory.

 - Plague Master: Morgion.
 Subverted in that, while he's most associated with diseases, he's a god of all types of decay.
 His portfolio includes rust, aging and madness too.

 - Wyrmfather, the first dragon.
 He's described as long, grey and worm-like, as well as being the largest dragon in Krynn's history.
 It's unclear how he fits into the history the original five chromatic dragons that inhabited primeval Krynn in "Aurora's Eggs" but he may have served as the early "prototype" upon which Takhisis later improved upon, given his radically different anatomy.